hieuvp/learning-automation-tools/getting-started-with-ansible/ad-hoc-configuration-with-idempotent-modules/README.md

 ### Idempotency

 > An operation is **idempotent** if
-> the result of performing it once is exactly the same as
+> <br />the result of performing it once is exactly the same as
 > the result of performing it repeatedly without any intervening actions.

 ## Table of Contents